 Chapter 5 introduces the principles of shadow patterning.
 Here, the necessary equations for fine control of the process are described.
-This is followed by a description of selected design patterns to yield variations of superconductorsemiconductor-superconductor junctions, followed by the experimental realisation of these designs.
-The chapter ends with a design scheme for the in-situ contacting of an epitaxial Pb layer of lead to Au, followed by its experimental realisation.
+This is followed by a description of selected design patterns to yield variations of superconductor-semiconductor-superconductor junctions, and the experimental realisation of these designs.
+The chapter ends with a design scheme for the in-situ contacting of an epitaxial lead (Pb) layer of lead to gold (Au), followed by its experimental realisation.